conrad619/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5801/Datasheet/README.md

 ### Overview

+The overview discusses the block diagram of the board.
+It also shows the installation mechanism on how to mount the board into the baseboard.

 #### Block Diagram

 The RAK5801 module was designed to convert 4-20mA current signals into voltage signals by applying a resistor.
 As shown in Figure 1, this voltage signal is conditioned with an operational amplifier to the level supported by an analog input of an MCU.
 Inside of the MCU, the analog signal is then digitalized by an ADC.